 In June 2023, we announced the receipt of an award of a prototype agreement with the Space Development Agency ("SDA") for the development of a Next-Generation Associative Processing Unit-2 ("APU2") for Enhanced Space-Based Capabilities.
-Our next-generation non-Von-Neumann Associative Processing Unit compute in-memory integrated circuit ("IC") offers unique capabilities to address the challenges faced by the U.S. Space Force ("USSF") in processing extensive sets of big data in space.
+Our next-generation non-Von-Neumann Associative Processing Unit compute in-memory integrated circuit ("IC") offers unique capabilities to address the challenges faced by the U.S. Space Force in processing extensive sets of big data in space.
 Our overarching objective is to enable and enhance current and future mission capabilities through the deployment of compute in-memory integrated systems that can efficiently handle vast amounts of data in real-time at the edge.
 The APU, featuring a scalable format, compact footprint, and low power consumption, presents an ideal solution for edge applications where prompt and precise responses are crucial.
-These capabilities empower the USSF to swiftly detect, warn, analyze, attribute, and forecast potential and actual threats in space, ultimately bolstering the ability of the United States to maintain and leverage space superiority.
+These capabilities empower the U.S. Space force to swiftly detect, warn, analyze, attribute, and forecast potential and actual threats in space, ultimately bolstering the ability of the United States to maintain and leverage space superiority.
 The U.S. Space Force is actively seeking solutions to address current limitations in processing big data that is needed to execute the mission objectives of the Space Development Agency within the evolving and challenging space environment.
 This award will be funded by the Small Business Innovation Research program, a competitive program funded by various U.S. government agencies, that encourages small businesses to engage in federal research and development with the potential for commercialization.
 Under the terms of this Direct to Phase II award, we will develop an advanced non-Von-Neumann Associative Processing Unit-2, compute in-memory IC, and design and fabricate an APU2 Evaluation Board.
-Pursuant to an agreed-upon schedule, we will receive milestone payments totaling an estimated \$1.25 million upon the successful completion of predetermined milestones.
+Pursuant to an agreed-upon schedule, we will receive milestone payments totaling an estimated \$1.25 million upon the successful completion of predetermined milestones, of which \$297,000 was received in the quarter ended September 30, 2023 and \$138,000 was received in the quarter ended December 31, 2023.